gramineproject/gramine/Documentation/python/writing-sgx-sign-plugins.rst

 wrapped in :func:`click.command` decorator.
 It will be called with ``standalone_mode=False``.

-The command needs to return singing function that will be passed to ``Sigstruct.sign``.
+The command needs to return signing function that will be passed to ``Sigstruct.sign``.
 It returns 3-tuple:

 - exponent (always ``3``)